Team LeBron wins NBA All-Star Game 157-155 in revamped format

 The game’s format had been overhauled to put in elements for charity and ensure that someone was going to hit a shot to end the game.
 It was the closest All-Star Game since the Eastern Conference topped the Western Conference 141-139 in 2010.

-Prior to the game, Hall of Famer Magic Johnson led a tribute to Kobe Bryant and Commissioner Emeritus David Stern.
+Prior to the game, Hall of Famer Magic Johnson led a tribute to Bryant and Commissioner Emeritus David Stern.
 Johnson also led the crowd — which chanted “Kobe!
 Kobe!” — in an eight-second moment of silence, a nod to the number he wore the first half of his career.

 Chicagoan Jennifer Hudson performed as images of Bryant flashed on a giant screen behind the stage.
 South Side product Common followed with a rap dedicated to the great players from the city as well as Bryant before leading the introductions of players.